 The platform is the only tool for submitting candidates’ applications and monitoring the selection process.
 No paper applications will be accepted.
 Nominators will have to sign into the platform and upload all the necessary documents in order to submit the candidate’s application.
 Following the implementation of a new application platform, nominators of previous editions will be asked to reset their password when they first log in, for data security reasons and in accordance with the GDPR.
 New nominators will need to create a user id and password.

-The 2021 edition of the Awards will designate five outstanding scientific researchers in the field of Physical Sciences, Mathematics and Computer Science, working in the following regions:
+The 2022 edition of the Awards will designate five outstanding scientific researchers in the field of Life and Environmental Sciences, working in thefollowing regions:

 - Asia and the Pacific

 One candidate will be selected for each of the five regions, the determining factor being the place of work for at least 5 years, not the nationality of the candidate.

 Each of the five Laureates will receive an Award of €100,000.

 - Be recognized for her scientific excellence by the international scientific community,

 - Work in any field of the Life and Environmental Sciences mentioned in appendix 1,

 For your information, there is no age constraint regarding the candidate.

 The selection criteria of the candidates are the following: